 Your Algorithm is Your Portfolio

 Your content diet is your financial environment.
-And most people’s financial environments are terrible.
+Most people’s financial environments are terrible.

 The Problem Nobody Talks About